Guides

 Beware of these potential irritants in your lube!

-Glycerin (or glycerine, glycerol): Glycerin can make lubes sticky, and what makes some of them sweet.
-Because glycerin is a sugar alcohol, it can affect PH which may exacerbate yeast infections in those who are prone.
+Glycerin (or glycerine, glycerol): Glycerin can make lubes sticky, and it’s what makes some of them sweet.
+But because glycerin is a sugar alcohol, it can affect PH which may exacerbate yeast infections in those who are prone.
 All of the lubes we carry are proudly glycerin-free, and free as well of all the ingredients listed below!

 L-Arginine: L-Arginine is an amino acid that may initiate a herpes outbreak in those with genital herpes.
 It is sometimes found in warming/stimulating lubes.
 We do not carry any products that contain L-Arginine.
 However, some stimulating lubes that we carry contain menthol and peppermint; these ingredients may cause irritation, so try a sample size first.